Monday, November 28, 2022

 Wednesday, November 16, 2022

-One hopes these foreign teachers are at least able to communicate and speak some semblance of American English.
-(Though such a requirement might be too stringent, given the present urgent need for teaching cannon fodder.)
+One hopes these Filipino teachers can speak some semblance of American English.
+Though such a requirement might be too stringent, given the present urgent need for teaching cannon fodder.
+If they don't, being taught by them might resemble the telephone help one gets from a firm that's exported their help desk to a land where people speak nearly indecipherable English.

-When females were presented with new opportunities there ensued a crises that has never been remedied.
-Although there has been a whole lot of hot air directed at the problem.
-Remember when former President Obama's Secretary of Education and basketball buddy, an utterly unqualified guy named Arne Duncan, toured the country publicly wringing his hands about the urgent need to improve teacher preparation.
-He, himself, lacked even rudimentary training or experience in education.
-But he still was distressed to find that many teacher aspirants were as poorly prepared for their job, as he was for his.
+There has been a whole lot of hot air directed at this problem.
+Remember when former President Obama's Secretary of Education (and basketball buddy) an utterly unqualified guy named Arne Duncan, toured the country wringing his hands about the urgent need to improve teacher preparation.
+Yet, he himself lacked even rudimentary training, much less experience in education.
+Nevertheless, he still was distressed to find that many teacher aspirants were being almost as poorly prepared for their job as he was for his.

-Was Secretary Duncan worried about a Obama's ruling falsely classifying thousands upon thousands of would-be teachers still in training as "highly qualified?" ("Highly qualified" teachers were required by the federal No Child Left Behind law.)
+Was Secretary Duncan worried when Obama blatantly classified thousands upon thousands of wanna-be teachers still in training as "highly qualified?"
+"Highly qualified" teachers were required by the federal No Child Left Behind law.
 No, no, no!.
 Arne wasn't worried about that at all.
-In fact, under his 'leadership,' the Education Department continued to apply the Obama administration's ridiculously weak standards.
-And when a federal judge ruled that this anemic policy clearly violated the No Child Left Behind "highly qualified" requirement, President Obama quickly signed a bill lowering that NCLB standard to the equivalent of breathing.
-This, predictably, was the issue of a man with an elite private school education who escaped the public schools.
+Under his 'leadership,' the Education Department simply applied to apply this ridiculously weak standard.
+And when a federal judge eventually ruled that Obama's administrative ruling clearly violated the No Child Left Behind requirement, Congress passed a bill lowering that NCLB standard to the equivalent of breathing.

-Just what was "highly qualified" supposed to mean before Obama castrated it?
-The law stipulated that if you wanted to teach math, science, social studies, the arts, reading and languages you must have obtained a long-term teaching certificate, and demonstrated your subject matter knowledge by either obtaining a college major in the subject, by passing a test in the subject taught; OR (and here's the kicker)" by some other means established by the state."
+Did "highly qualified" mean anything before Obama castrated it?
+Was it just hot air?
+Actually, yes.
+Though it didn't look so at first glance.
+The law clearly stipulated that if you wanted to teach math, science, social studies, the arts, reading and languages you must have obtained a long-term teaching certificate, and demonstrated your subject matter knowledge by either obtaining a college major in the subject, by passing a test in the subject taught; OR (and here's the where the politicians proved their slipperiness) "by some other means established by the state."

-That's right; every state was allowed the escape valve of deciding what "highly qualified" meant for them.
-This protected state's where teaching has long been is so underpaid, under-respected and under-appreciated that the only qualification they can realistically impose is the ability to pee a hole in snow.
-This "by some other means" wording, in effect, rendered all the preceding requirements meaningless.
+That's right, every state was provided with an escape clause.
+Never mind all the seeming hard-nosed requirements.
+Each state could decide what "highly qualified" meant for them.
+This shielded state's where teaching has long been so underpaid, under-respected and under-appreciated that the only qualification they could realistically impose on candidates was the ability to pee a hole in snow.
+This "by some other means" wording rendered all the preceding requirements meaningless.
+Only in the lala-land of public school policy could such a weak-knee requirement be taken as too tough.
+Later, though, both the George W. Bush and Obama administrations further weakened this already neutered law.

 For more such considerations please visit Highly Qualified Teachers: misgivings